May Contain: Egg, Mustard, Peanuts, Sesame, Shellfish, Tree Nuts, and other sources of Gluten.

 - Cook for 3-4 minutes, breaking apart with a wooden spoon until golden and cooked to an internal temperature of 165°F.

-- Place a huarache on each plate and top with beef.
+- Place one huarache on each plate and top with beef.

 - Top with cabbage, lime juice to taste, pico de gallo, avocado, and crumbled cotija cheese.